As we saw in our previous post on sequential statements in verilog, there are a number of statements which we can only use within procedural blocks.

 This example assumes that the iter variable has already been declared and assigned an intial value of 0.

 In every iteration of the loop, the second line of the code within the loop body increments the iter variable.

 The <condition> field in this example is set so that the loop only executes when the iter variable is less than 4.
-As a result of this, the iter variable is increment fro 0 to 3 in this loop.
+As a result of this, the iter variable is incremented from 0 to 3 in this loop.

-We use the $display system task, which we discussed in the last post, to print the value of the iter variable on each iteration of the loop.
+We use the $display system task, which we discussed in a previous post, to print the value of the iter variable on each iteration of the loop.
 The %0d operator indicates that the variable should be printed as a decimal number.

 When writing verilog code, we use the for loop to execute a block of code a fixed number of times.